kvisness/Flop-Doodle/README.md

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

 ## Use the Template for This Repository (Don't Clone)
+X-COMPLETED--

-- Don't Fork or Clone.
+Don't Fork or Clone.
 Instead, click the `Use this Template` button, and make a copy to your personal account.

 ## Prerequisites
+X-COMPLETED--
 Before you get started, make sure you have the following software installed on your computer:

 - [Node.js](https://nodejs.org/en/)